Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 your source material.

-Even in cases where grain retention is not a concern, for example with relatively clean sources, using FGS is still highly recommended for its forced dithering benefits.
+Even in cases where grain retention is not a concern, for example with relatively clean sources, using **FGS is still highly recommended for its** **forced dithering benefits**.
 You're probably familiar with x26x encoders' tendency to produce poor gradients at high CRF values.
 You can prevent this issue to some extent in AV1 encodes by using a photon noise ISO of 400 or higher, or a film-grain strength of 4 or higher.
 Lower values